RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

 ## Interfacing with RAK4600

-In order to interface with the Evaluation Board, using a Windows PC, you need to install the RAK Serial Port Tool **[here](https://downloads.rakwireless.com/en/LoRa/Tools/).**
+To interface with the Evaluation Board, using a Windows PC, you need to install the **[RAK Serial Port Tool](https://downloads.rakwireless.com/en/LoRa/Tools/)**.

 :::warning ⚠️ WARNING
-Before powering the RAK4600 Evaluation Board , you should install the LoRa and BLE Antenna first.
+Before powering the RAK4600 Evaluation Board, you should install the LoRa and BLE Antenna first.
 Not doing so might damage the board.
 :::

 <br>